FACULTY RESOURCES AND ORGANIZATIONS

 The National Residency Matching Program (NRMP)

 The NRMP standardizes the process of selecting new residents for programs that choose to participate in The Match® (including all CAFMR programs and nearly all programs nationwide).
-The NRMP has established a Match Participation Agreement for Applicants and Programs that all programs and applicants must sign, agreeing to abide by these rules.
-NRMP also have created a less specific description of the interviewing Communication Code of Conduct.
+The NRMP uses an online system called ERAS (Electronic Residency Application Service) to process applications.